It’s two weeks before the start of the spring semester, and it’s a particularly hectic—and exciting—time for Heidi Neck.

 Neck is just the third Babson professor honored with the Entrepreneurship Educator of the Year award, following in the footsteps of esteemed professors Jeffry A. Timmons (2004) and William Bygrave (2008), whom Neck describes as “fathers of entrepreneurship at Babson.”

-The USASBE honor and that Babson history is particularly meaningful for Neck because Timmons, in particular, was a mentor to her and she now holds the title of Jeffry A. Timmons Professor of Entrepreneurship at Babson.
+The USASBE honor and that Babson history is particularly meaningful for Neck because Timmons, in particular, was a mentor to her and she now holds the title of Jeffry A. Timmons Professor of Entrepreneurial Studies at Babson.

 “All of that is very emotional, and it’s just been so special,” Neck said of the connections to Timmons.
 “He definitely taught me about teaching and always encouraged me to find my own way in teaching.”